wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-37.&emsp;A miracle is a correction introduced into false thinking by me.
+37. A miracle is a correction introduced into false thinking by me.
 ²It acts as a catalyst, breaking up erroneous perception and reörganising it properly.
 ³This places you under the Atonement principle, where perception is healed.
 ⁴Until this has occurred, knowledge of the Divine Order is impossible.